Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Introduction

-Although the classical theory of $\rm{BMO}$ spaces has been remarkably successful, with the in-depth development of harmonic analysis and PDEs, its limitations have gradually emerged.
+Although the classical theory of $\rm{BMO}$ spaces has been remarkably successful, with the in-depth development of harmonic analysis and partial differential equations, its limitations have gradually emerged.
 Especially when dealing with the following problems, the classical framework appears inadequate: weighted inequalities, non-doubling measure spaces and adaptability of differential operators and so on.
-These requirements have driven the theoretical development of weighted $\rm{BMO}$ spaces and operator-related $\rm{BMO}$ spaces, forming an important research direction in modern harmonic analysis; see, for example, \cite{b85,0703-2,gr85,0703-1,n97,0703-3,0703-4,tz16}.
-In particular, motivated by studying the behavior of the Hilbert transform, B. Muckenhoupt and R. L. Wheeden \cite{mw76} introduced the weighted BMO space ${\rm BMO}_w$, and proved that $f\in {\rm BMO}$ if and only if $f\in {\rm BMO}_w$ for all $w\in A_{\fz}$.
-This builds another deep connection between Muckenhoupt weights and BMO spaces.
+These requirements have driven the development of weighted $\rm{BMO}$ spaces; see, for example, \cite{b85,0703-2,n97,tz16}, which forms an important research direction in modern harmonic analysis.